seunghunlee918/phd_econometrics/README.md

 ### Lecture Slides
 I have made separate slides for each sessions.
-Each recitation covers roughly the same topic as in the recitation notes. <br>
+Each recitation covers roughly the same topic as in the recitation notes.
+Note that I do not have the slides for Recitation 1 as I made the slides starting from the second recitation.  <br>
 The version I used to upload after class had the annotations that I have made during the lecture.
 The files uploaded here does not include such files.
 For those wishing to see the annotated files, please contact me at sl4436@columbia.edu